Cap-go/capacitor-updater/README.md

 set(options: { version: string; versionName?: string; }) => Promise<void>
 ```

-set version as current version, set will return error if there are no index.html file inside the version folder, versionName is optional and it's a custom value who will be saved for you
+Set version as current version, set will return error if there are no index.html file inside the version folder, versionName is optional and it's a custom value who will be saved for you

 | Param         | Type                                                    |
 | ------------- | ------------------------------------------------------- |